-MAT050 Pre-Algebra (F, S)
+MAT 050 Pre-Algebra (F, S)

-The first of two courses designed to provide the basic mathematical skills necessary to succeed in college-level mathematics.
-It revises' arithmetic and mensuration techniques with emphasis on problem solving and introduces the vocabulary and concepts needed for the transition to Algebra.
-(Prerequisite: High School Certificate Level B -Arithmetic Pass or CXC Basic Mathematics grades IV-VI)
+This is the first of two courses designed to provide the basic mathematical skills necessary to succeed in college-level mathematics.
+It revises arithmetic and mensuration techniques, with emphasis on problem solving, and introduces the vocabulary and concepts needed for the transition to Algebra.

-MAT051 Beginning Algebra (F, S)
+MAT 051 Beginning Algebra (F. S)

-The second of two courses for students preparing for College-level mathematics.
-This course provides an introduction to Algebra.
+This is the second of two courses for students preparing for college-level mathematics.
+It provides an introduction to algebra.
 Topics include properties of real numbers, operations involving exponents and polynomials, rational expressions, basic linear equations and inequalities, factoring, literal equations, quadratic equations, systems of linear equations, applications, graphing equations and radical simplification.
-(Prerequisites: MAT050 or High School Certificate Level B Pass in Mathematics or CXC Basic Mathematics grades I-III or CXC General Mathematics Grade IV or VI or GCE O Level Mathematics Grade D or E)
+(Prerequisites: MAT 050 or CSEC General Mathematics grades IV-VI or equivalent)